rokastas/interviews-front-end-assignment/README.md

 ## Getting Started
 To start the local server, you can find the instructions on how to run it at 'server/README'.<br>
-Then follow these simple steps to start the frontend application.
+Once done, proceed with the following steps to initiate the client-side application.

 ## Installation
 Clone the repo